 - “Show hospitality to one another without grumbling.”
 In 1 Peter 4:9-11, we’re given instructions to show hospitality and serve one another with the strength that God supplies.

 However, she began to do it anyway.
-When I walk in that home, the peace of God is there.
+When I walk into that home, the peace of God is there.
 Her heart for showing people love by inviting them into her home fills the space with hospitality and warmth.

 - “Greater love has no one than this, that someone lay down his life for his friends.”
 John 15:13 refers to Jesus as our friend.
 Jesus is our living example.
 I’ll admit for many years, there was no part of motherhood I’d lay down for anything.
 Over time, I began to re-prioritize when I felt the garden of my heart wilting.